reichern/robethichor-self-negotiation/README.md

 ## Evaluation

-The data that was used for evaluation in the thesis is provided under the `results/` folder.
+The data that was used for evaluation in this project is provided under the `results/` folder.
 The following files can be found:

 - `ground_truth.csv`: Table of each possible pair of the manually created test users, and their manually calculated expected result.
-- `scalability.log`: The results of the scalability tests as described in the thesis.
+- `scalability.log`: The results of the scalability tests as described in this project.
 - `validation-with_gazebo.log`: The results of the validation tests of the base algorithm with Gazebo.
 - `validation-without_gazebo.log`: The results of the validation tests of the base algorithm without Gazebo.